Saanvi-42/VECM-Statistical-Arbitrage-Engine/README.md

 ## Overview

-This project implements a statistical arbitrage engine using a Vector Error Correction Model (VECM).
-The engine identifies groups of cointegrated stocks, builds a mean reversion trading strategy, backtests it on historical market data, and generates a performance report.
+This project implements a statistical arbitrage strategy using a Vector Error Correction Model (VECM).
+The idea behind the strategy is that some stocks move together over the long run, and whenever they temporarily drift apart, they tend to move back towards their normal relationship.

-The project uses historical stock prices downloaded from Yahoo Finance and applies the Johansen cointegration test to find baskets of stocks that share a long term relationship.
-A trading strategy is then created using the spread and its Z-score.
+The project downloads historical stock prices from Yahoo Finance, identifies cointegrated stock baskets using the Johansen cointegration test, builds a spread using the estimated hedge ratios, and backtests a simple mean reversion strategy based on the spread's Z-score.

 ## Features

-- Downloads historical stock price data using Yahoo Finance
+a.
+Downloads historical stock price data from Yahoo Finance.

-- Finds cointegrated stock baskets using the Johansen cointegration test
+b.
+Tests different stock baskets for cointegration using the Johansen test.

-- Selects the strongest basket based on cointegration rank and trace statistic
+c.
+Selects the strongest basket based on the cointegration rank and trace statistic.

-- Builds a VECM-based spread using hedge ratios
+d.
+Constructs a spread using the estimated hedge ratios.

-- Generates trading signals using Z-score thresholds
+e.
+Generates buy and sell signals using the spread's Z-score.

-- Backtests the strategy on historical data
+f.
+Backtests the trading strategy.

-- Produces performance metrics and a visual tear sheet
+g.
+Generates performance metrics and a tear sheet.

 ## Project Structure

- config.py               # Project configuration and parameters
- download_data.py        # Downloads historical stock prices
- basket_selector.py      # Finds cointegrated stock baskets
- vecm_engine.py          # VECM and spread calculations
- strategy.py             # Builds the trading strategy
- backtester.py           # Runs the backtest
- tear_sheet.py           # Generates performance charts
+.
+├── config.py
+├── download_data.py
+├── basket_selector.py
+├── vecm_engine.py
+├── strategy.py
+├── backtester.py
+├── tear_sheet.py
- requirements.txt        # Python dependencies
+├── requirements.txt
- README.md
+├── README.md

-├── prices.csv                # Downloaded price data
+├── prices.csv
+├── basket_results.csv
-├── selected_basket.csv       # Selected cointegrated basket
+├── selected_basket.csv
-├── pnl.csv                   # Daily profit and loss
+├── pnl.csv
-└── tear_sheet.png            # Performance report
+└── tear_sheet.png

 ## Requirements